Explore Concepts

 A TAO or ALPHA (subnet tokens) holder who delegates their stake to validators to earn rewards without running validator nodes.

 Mechanisms introduced with the economic decentralization of subnets.
-Learn how the distributed consensus and incentive systems work.
+Learn how the DTAO market decides the emissions, and how subnets changed.

 Concept List